stanNthe5/typescript-autoawait/README.md

 [This VScode extension](https://marketplace.visualstudio.com/items?itemName=StanNthe5.typescript-autoawait) automatically add missing 'async/await' keywords when you save a typescript file.

+# Alert

+This plugin is not intended for beginners.
+It’s simply a helper to reduce some repetitive work.
+You should have a solid understanding of how asynchronous behavior works in JavaScript before considering using it.

 # Usage
 There must be a "tsconfig.json" in your project folder.